 Sumner and Esther Feldberg Professor of Maternal and Child Health

-Tiemeier has advised numerous masters, doctoral and postdoctoral students as a mentor, academic advisor and dissertation committee member.
-He is an ISI Highly Cited Researcher (General Social Science).
+Dr. Tiemeier has advised numerous masters, doctoral and postdoctoral students as a mentor, academic advisor and dissertation committee member.
+He is also a Professor of Psychiatric Epidemiology at the Erasmus University Medical Center in Rotterdam, Netherlands.
+Dr. Tiemeier is an ISI Highly Cited Researcher (General Social Science).